Keeping DCJ COVID-Safe

 - Practice regular hand hygiene by using the hand sanitiser, wipes, and soap available in the workplace.
 Wash your hands for at least 20 seconds.
 Please do not remove these products from the workplace as they are for use by all.

 - Maintain a physical distance of 1.5 metres.

-- If you cannot maintain a physical distance of 1.5 metres, and there are no other mitigations in place such as sneeze guards, then wear a mask.
+- If you cannot maintain a physical distance of 1.5 metres, and there are no other mitigations in place such as sneeze guards, it is strongly recommended that you wear a mask.
 If your role requires you to wear a mask at all times, please continue to do so.

 Follow all signage in the workplace